Stopcodingskids/tzi-aml/README.md

 - Proxyless and multithreaded

 Features
-- Checks for
--> Ready to secure AMLs
+- Ready to secure AMLs
--> Canceled AMLs
+- Canceled AMLs
--> Ongoing AMLs
+- Ongoing AMLs
--> MS canceled AMLs
+- MS canceled AMLs

 How to use it
 - tzi.py